annatranquillini/Procedural-generator-for-exteriors-of-Stockholmstyle-buildings/docs/index.md

 During the second week I started working on understanding how to develop a grammar and I took inspiration of the work done by Karl Gylleus during his thesis on procedurally generated virtual buildings.
 Gylleus had made use of a split grammar, which uses the rules: split, repeat, decompose and protrude.

- - split(X,Y,Z) splits the left shapes into the given shapes on the right.
+ - **split(X,Y,Z)** splits the left shapes into the given shapes on the right.
- - repeat(X,Y,Z) works as the split rule but repeats a pattern as many types as there are space.
+ - **repeat(X,Y,Z)** works as the split rule but repeats a pattern as many types as there are space.
- - decompose(XYZ) hollows out a cube and leaves the surfaces as thin cubes representing the facades.
+ - **decompose(XYZ)** hollows out a cube and leaves the surfaces as thin cubes representing the facades.
 Simulates going down in dimensionality.
- - protrude(XYZ) rescales a shape and moves it accordingly to the new size.
+ - **protrude(XYZ)** rescales a shape and moves it accordingly to the new size.
 Used for example to protrude a pillar/balcony from a facade wall.

 By starting from his work and developing my own rules, I manged to create quickly a first prototype of the model.
+A short video of the first prototype can be seen below.

 <div class="embed-container">
   <iframe